MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/order/Mplify W99.1 - LSO Service Ordering Management API - Developer Guide.md

 | terminateService | modify | terminated         | feasibilityChecked</br>designed</br>reserved</br>inactive</br>active |
 |                  | delete | N/A                | feasibilityChecked</br>designed</br>reserved</br>inactive</br>active |

-**Table 8.
-Service Life Use Cases**
+**Table 9.
+Service Life cycle Use Cases**

 It is up to the Seller's discretion on what is the retention period of Service being in the `terminated` state.

-Table 9 summarizes the states and their descriptions:
+Table 10 summarizes the states and their descriptions:

 | State              | Description                                                                                                           |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------- |